Dudley's Emmanuel Moseley heads to Super Bowl

 “He's a great football player, but the reason I knew he was going to be successful was because he's a great kid," said Davis.

 "It's exciting," said Davis.
 "It gives the guys behind him hope to just continue to work hard, do the right thing, and the sky is the limit.
 Be ready when your number is called.
-Emmauel didn’t start the first 2 playoff games and now were going to the super bowl with a starting defensive back from Dudley.”
+Emmanuel didn’t start the first two playoff games and now we're going to the Super Bowl with a starting defensive back from Dudley.”

 Moseley always seems to make the most of the chances he's given.
 His next chance is a chance to win the Super Bowl.